emmatuovinen/consultantPortal/README.md

 - This will load files needed for setting up Docker and MongoDB and starts them.

+### New Backend Updates
+For new changes to backend, you have to re-build the backend with the following commands

+`docker-compose build`

+`docker-compose up`

-You are ready to run!
+You are ready to be awesome!

-When you pull new version of WebApi you need to run `docker-compose build` before `docker-compose up`